cython/cython/docs/src/reference/language_basics.rst

  * New references are returned

 .. todo::
-    link or label here the one ref count caveat for numpy.
+    link or label here the one ref count caveat for NumPy.

 * The name ``object`` can be used to explicitly declare something as a Python Object.